Georgia World Congress Center to host COVID-19 hospital

-ATLANTA -- The state officials overseeing Georgia’s COVID-19 response are preparing to convert a portion of the Georgia World Congress Center into a hospital.
+ATLANTA - The state officials overseeing Georgia’s COVID-19 response are preparing to convert a portion of the Georgia World Congress Center (GWCC) into a hospital.

 Gov. Brian Kemp announced Sunday that the state has entered into a contract with PAE, a Virginia-based defense and government services contractor, to build a 200-bed alternative care at the GWCC to house hospitalized coronavirus patients if needed.
 The facility will be ready within one week, in time to meet the projected peak for COVID-19 in Georgia of April 26.